JakeBGitHub/RickandMortyWebApp/README.md

 ### Nginx and Gunicorn

-First we want to install Nginx as our web server in order to enable HTTPS, along with Gunicorn in order to handle the Python code:
+First, install Nginx as the web server in order to enable HTTPS, along with Gunicorn in order to handle the Python code:

 ```
 sudo apt install nginx